Pharmr/almace-scaffolding/_app/_pages/about.md

 <p style="text-align:center; font-weight:bold;">Keep cruising</p>
 <p style="text-align:center;">Never worry about your meds again.
 Pharmr let’s you cruise indefinitely on your critical meds so nothing bad happens.
 We made drug therapy easier, so you have time to do other stuff.</p>

+Taking serious meds isn't fun.
+But if something comes up, that's ok, you're fully supported.
+Your specialist can help you resolve it or quickly escalate the issue.</p>